powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 ### slackBusPMaxMismatch
-When slack distribution is enabled (`distributedSlack` set to `true` in LoadFlowParameters), this is the threshold below which slack power is considered to be distributed.
+When slack distribution is enabled (`distributedSlack` set to `true` in LoadFlowParameters), this is the threshold below which slack power is considered to be distributed.<br>
 The default value is `1 MW` and it must be greater or equal to `0 MW`.

 ### areaInterchangeControl
 The `areaInterchangeControl` parameter defines if the [area interchange control](loadflow.md#area-interchange-control) outer loop is enabled.
-If set to `true`, the area interchange control outer loop will be used instead of the slack distribution outer loop.
+If set to `true`, the area interchange control outer loop will be used instead of the slack distribution outer loop.<br>
 The default value is `false`.

 ### areaInterchangeControlAreaType
 Defines the `areaType` of the areas on which the [area interchange control](loadflow.md#area-interchange-control) is applied.
-Only the areas of the input network that have this type will be considered.
+Only the areas of the input network that have this type will be considered.<br>
 The default value is `ControlArea`.

 ### areaInterchangePMaxMismatch